-- Water treatment facilities need to be constructed on patrol sites.
-There will be a resource released from the Camping Team over the coming months to assist patrols in their design. - The cutting of sods is allowed.
-Fire trays must be used on Alter Fires.
-Fire trays should be off the ground.
-For any Patrol that decides to use a Fire Pit the marking scheme will be adjusted to reflect this, marks allocated to the knots will now go to the maintenance of the sod and also a boundary around the fire will need to be provided for anyone utilising a ground fire. - Please note that no equipment or timber poles/spars will be supplied to participating patrols.
+- Please note that no equipment or timber poles/spars will be supplied to participating patrols.
 Each patrol must supply all of their own equipment for the event. - All of the site needs to be within the boundary of the site to keep the walkways free.
-It will be acceptable for you Gate/Entrance to extend up to 150cm past the boundary but any other site items past the boundary will not be marked. - Your Patrol Trek Cart and uniforms must be stored on your site at all times and both will be marked throughout the weekend. - Between the hours of 11:00pm and 7:30am there is to be no site work.
-This relates specifically to the retying of gadgets.
+It will be acceptable for you Gate/Entrance to extend up to 150cm past the boundary but any other site items past the boundary will not be marked. - Your Patrol uniforms must be stored on your site at all times and will be marked throughout the weekend. - Between the hours of 11:00pm and 7:30am there is to be no site work.
+This relates specifically to the retying of gadgets. - The use of clingfilm or tinfoil to cover cooking equipment such as pots and pans is prohibited and marks will be deducted for use of same (think of the environment)!

-For the Phoenix 2018 we want to be as unrestrictive as possible, we want to encourage as many different camp craft styles and gadget designs as possible.
+For the Phoenix 2020 we want to be as unrestrictive as possible, we want to encourage as many different camp craft styles and gadget designs as possible.
 Areas that will be focused on are safety, knots/lashings, cleanliness and functionality.
 Also when reading the assessment guidelines please remember that these are written to help provide your patrol with a comfortable functional site for the duration of the Phoenix.
 You do not need exhaustive amounts of expensive equipment or find that you need to cut down a small forest to have enough timber to erect the site.